Top 10 Vegetarian Protein Sources | Veg Protein

 Top 10 Vegetarian Protein Sources | Top 10 vegetable Proteins

 Proteins are the building blocks of life.
-They are one of the building blocks of body tissue, and even work as a fuel source for proper development of the body.
-When digested, proteins break down in to amino acids.
+Protein act as the foundation of body tissue, and even work as a fuel source for the proper development of the body.
+When digested, proteins break down into amino acids.
 The main sources of protein include meats, dairy products, fish and eggs.
-But a well planned vegetarian diet can provide all the protein you need.
+But a well-planned vegetarian diet can also provide all the protein you need.
 Certain plant foods contain significantly more protein than others.
-Higher protein diets can promote muscle strength, satiety and weight loss.
+Higher protein diets can promote muscle strength, satiety, and weight loss.

 Top 10 Vegetarian Protein Sources

 Quinoa is one of the greatest protein sources for vegetarians.
-It is also high in iron, fiber and magnesium, which makes it the perfect whole food.
-Quinoa looks like couscous, so it is versatile to make muffins, fritters, cookies and breakfast casseroles.
+It is also high in iron, fiber, and magnesium, which makes it a perfect food.
+Quinoa looks like couscous, so it is versatile to make muffins, fritters, cookies, and breakfast casseroles.
 Each 100 gm of quinoa contain 14g protein and 64g carbohydrate.

-Soy beans are one of the greatest source of protein for vegetarians.
-These are a great addition to any salad, side dishes and are great for snacks.
-There are lots of products which derive from soy beans like soy sauce, oil, soya chunks etc… It contains 10 gm protein in half cup of soya beans.
+Soybeans are one of the greatest sources of protein for vegetarians.
+These are a great addition to any salad, side dishes and are good for making snacks.
+There are lots of products that derive from soybeans like soy sauce, soya bean oil, soya chunks etc… half cup of Soya beans contains 10 gm protein.

-Seitan is a popular protein source for many vegetarians.
+Seitan is a popular protein source for vegetarians.
 It is made from gluten, the main protein in wheat.
-Unlike many soy based mock meats, it resembles the look and texture of meat when cooked.
+Unlike many soy-based mock meats, it resembles the look and texture of meat when cooked.
 It is also known as wheat meat or wheat gluten.
 It contains about 25 grams of protein per 3.5 ounces.
-Seitan can pan-fried and even grilled.
+Seitan can be pan-fried and even grilled.

 4. Nuts and nut butter

-All nuts contain both healthy fats and protein, making them a valuable part of a plant based diet.
-Nut butters, like peanut and almond butter are also a good way to get protein.
+All nuts contain both healthy fats and protein, making them a valuable part of a plant-based diet.
+Nut butter like peanut and almond butter are also a good way to get protein.

-It is also known as garbanzo beans, these legumes can be tossed in to salads, fried and salted as a crispy snack, or pureed in to a hummus.
-They contain 7.3 grams of protein in just half a cup, and are high in fiber and low in calories.
+It is also known as garbanzo beans, which are used in salads, fried and salted as a crispy snack, or pureed in to a hummus.
+They contain 7.3 grams of protein in just half a cup, and high in fiber, and low in calories.

 6. Leafy greens

-Vegetables don’t have nearly as much protein as legumes and nuts, but some do contain significant amounts – along with lots of antioxidants and heart-healthy fiber.
-A wide variety of different types of amino acids provide a good amount of amino acids.
+Vegetables don’t have much protein as legumes and nuts, but some do contain significant amounts of antioxidants and heart-healthy fiber.
+A wide variety of leafy greens provide a good amount of amino acids.